Chitchat from Electric Zoo

 The beats were big and the bass was booming, but TONY’s ringing ears still managed to take in what some of the big names, up-and-comers, and party people at the recent, three-day Electric Zoo festival had to say.

-RECOMMENDED: Full coverage of Electric Zoo
+RECOMMENDED: Complete Electric Zoo guide

 Josh Wink, techno superstar

 I used to do a lot of these kinds of things in New York—though not quite as big—back in the rave days.
 I was doing the rounds back then.
 I did Caffeine, I did NASA, I did Storm Rave—I did a bunch of them.
 That was back in…well, I not gonna say how long ago that was!
 But these are lots of fun.
 The beautiful thing about being a DJ, at least for me, is that you can always be spontaneous.
 Like, when I was just putting my stuff in the tent, a couple of guys snuck behind the stage.
 I heard they had an accent and asked where they were from.
 They said, “We are from Colombia and we came here to see Josh Wink!
 We want to hear [Wink’s 1995 classic] “Don’t Laugh!”
 So maybe I will play that.
 If I get inspired by something I hear or see, or by something that somebody says, that can change what I play.

 West Coast beat maven Jennifer Lee, better known as Tokimonsta